dulingo

 Scholarships in Canada

-In Canada, there are over 800 scholarships available to international students.
+In Canada, there are over 800 scholarships available for international students.
 The scholarships provide a stipend as well as tuition, housing, travel expenses, and health insurance.
 The cost of living in Canada for students can be greatly reduced if they obtain a scholarship to pay for and support their education and stay in Canada.

 Student Cards